 Large sandstorm covers swathes of the Middle East

-A sandstorm, with winds reaching 100 km/h, caused widespread disruption across the Middle East in early February.
+A sandstorm with winds up to 100km/h, caused widespread disruption across the Middle East.